 I know now after years of doing it that it has worked.
-I’ve done very well with it, and I started doing it when I was dead broke, lonely, angry, depressed, and suicidal.
+I have done very well with it, and I started doing it when I was dead broke, lonely, angry, depressed, and suicidal.

-I didn’t start it from a position of privilege.
+I did not start it from a position of privilege.

 And you don’t have to buy my book.
-I’m not selling anything.
+I am not selling anything.

 Think of new things each day (or all day) to be grateful for.
-“Gratitude” is another word for “abundance,” because the things you are most grateful for become abundant in your life.
+Gratitude is another word for abundance because the things you are most grateful to become abundant in your life.

 And finally, write down 10-20 bad ideas a day.
 Or good ideas.
-It doesn’t matter.
+It does not matter.
 After exercising my idea muscle for six months, I felt like an idea machine.
-It was like a super power that just wouldn’t stop.
+It was like a superpower that just wouldn?t stop.
 More on this in another post.